1955 Jaguar XK 140 SE Coupé by Michelotti

 {{lr.item.text}}

-£300,000 - £350,000 GBP
+£300,000 - £350,000 GBP | Not Sold

-• One-of-a-kind Jaguar XK 140 SE Coupé with unique coachwork by Giovanni Michelotti, one of the most prolific automotive designers of his time
+- One-of-a-kind Jaguar XK 140 SE Coupé with unique coachwork by Giovanni Michelotti, one of the most prolific automotive designers of his time

-• Supplied new through Charles Delecroix of Paris; later damaged in an accident and rebodied in its current style
+- Supplied new through Charles Delecroix of Paris; later damaged in an accident and rebodied in its current style

-• A rare example of a Jaguar chassis wearing Italian coachwork; aluminium body is recognisable with its fastback coupé shape with other details such as bonnet scoop and dual headlights
+- A rare example of a Jaguar chassis wearing Italian coachwork; aluminium body is recognisable with its fastback coupé shape with other details such as bonnet scoop and dual headlights

-• Formerly owned by Roland Urban, president of the French Jaguar Drivers’ Club
+- Formerly owned by Roland Urban, President of the French Jaguar Drivers’ Club

-• Now fitted with a correct-type XK 140 engine block
+- Now fitted with a correct-type XK 140 engine block

-• Accompanied by a certificate issued by the Jaguar Daimler Heritage Trust (JDHT)
+- Accompanied by a certificate issued by the Jaguar Daimler Heritage Trust (JDHT)

-• A fascinating opportunity to revive a significant car
+- A fascinating opportunity to revive a significant car

 Over a career marked by contributions to some of the most recognisable automotive designs of all time, Giovanni Michelotti deserves legendary status as one of the most celebrated car creators ever.
 Growing up in Turin during Italy’s inter-war years, Michelotti came to prominence as a designer while the country scaled up its industrial effort and transitioned to post-war prosperity, set against a backdrop of an explosion in popularity for the motor car.
 His trade was in demand as Michelotti found work with legendary design houses including Allemano, Bertone, Ghia, Vignale, and more—all the while sculpting iconic creations for marques including Alfa Romeo, Ferrari, Lancia, and Maserati.

 Aside from Michelotti’s work with Italy’s most famous brands, the designer had a hand in many important cars made on English shores.
 The Italian was responsible for many of Triumph’s best-known cars further to undertaking many varied projects for British Leyland.
 Michelotti’s involvement with one particular British car will forever be remembered as a special undertaking, though.
-It is thought that the designer crafted bodies for only three Jaguar XK 140s—with the example offered here noted as the only example of its style.
+It is thought that the designer crafted bodies for only three Jaguar XK 140s—with the car offered here noted as the only example of its style.

 Curiously, the Jaguar began life in standard XK 140 form; marked as completed on 25 May 1955 and leaving the factory one month later.
 Its original configuration was as a left-hand-drive Fixed Head Coupé in SE (Special Equipment) trim for the French market, finished in Cream over a Duo-Blue interior.
 The Jaguar was taken to Paris by Charles Delecroix’s import business and delivered to its first owner, a lady named Mademoiselle Jeanne Gaymard.
 The car had been enjoyed for two years before it was involved in an accident in 1957, at which point it is thought that the body and original engine were destroyed.